-Intracervical Insemination, or ICI, is when semen is transferred directly at or near the cervical opening, which is the opening to the uterus.
+Intracervical Insemination, or ICI, is when semen is placed directly into the cervix.
+Intravaginal Insemination, or IVI, is when semen is transferred directly at or near the cervical opening, which is the opening to the uterus.
 You can complete the transfer at home, using a syringe, or at your doctor’s office, where they’ll use a thin, flexible tube with a syringe attached to the end.

 Intrauterine Insemination (IUI)

 Intrauterine insemination is similar to IVI but it cannot be performed at home and should always be performed by a doctor or midwife.
 The process begins with your provider collecting semen from your partner or donor to “wash”, a process that helps collect a concentrated amount of healthy sperm.
 It is later inserted directly into your uterus using a catheter.